Mullewa, Western Australia: Church of Our Lady of Mt. Carmel and the Holy Apostles St. Peter and St. Paul and Priesthouse

 The architect priest Mgr John Hawes built the Church mainly with his own hands and the help of parishioners.
 Work started in 1921 and the stone and tile church was completed, after some interruptions, in 1927.
 The eclectic design of the Church shows some influence of Spanish Mission style.
-Hawes built a presbytery for himself next to the church and this, known as the Priesthouse, was finished in 1929: it's been used as a museum since 1980.
+Hawes built a presbytery for himself next to the church and this, known as the Priesthouse, was finished in 1929: it has been used as a museum since 1980.

 Rail service

 One of the Western Australian Government Railways named overnight passenger services from Perth was known as The Mullewa, which ceased operation in 1974.

+Junction

-Mullewa was the junction of the railway line northeast to Meekatharra, and south to Northam.
-The southward line is no longer operationally connected.
+Mullewa was the junction of the railway line west to Geraldton, the Geraldton to Mullewa railway line, northeast to Meekatharra, the Mullewa–Meekatharra railway, and south to Northam, the Avon Yard to Mullewa railway line.

+Isolation

+The closure of the Meekatharra line and the decline of the tonnage on the southward line the line is no longer operationally connected with the rail system to the south.

-Iron ore from the Tallering Peak mine was hauled by road 65 km to Mullewa, and loaded onto railway wagons for haulage 107 km to Geraldton where ships of up to 60,000 DWT were loaded.
+Iron ore from Tallering Peak mine was hauled by road 65 km south to Mullewa, and loaded onto railway wagons for hauling 107 km west-southwest to Geraldton, where ships of up to 60,000 DWT were loaded.